 With the diagnostic data and other demographic factors, like gender and age, you can use the HCC model to assign your patients an accurate risk adjustment factor (RAF) score.
 Therefore, your preferred data extraction tools and processes will determine the overall success of your HCC risk adjustment.
 The HCC risk adjustment model has two risk sections: the institutional model and the community model.

-Although both models serve the same purpose and have the same structure, they have distinctive characteristics that you must be aware of.
+Although both models described above serve the same purpose and have the same structure, they have distinctive characteristics that you must be aware of.
 Their characteristics are aligned with the patient populations they’re designed for.

 For instance, the CMS-HCC model is designed mainly for Medicare Advantage reimbursements (Part C).
 The HHS-HCC model, on the other hand, is designed for commercial payer-managed care plans like the Health Exchange plans supported by the Affordable Care Act (ACA).